amiku3203/amiku3203/README.md

   - **Hotel Booking App:** A MERN stack application with integrated Stripe for secure payments, improving payment processing efficiency by 30%.
   - **Website Builder:** Designed a user-friendly platform for creating SEO-optimized websites in 15 minutes, tailored for Real Estate and E-commerce industries.
   - **Virtual WorkSpace:** Developed a real-time whiteboard platform with advanced collaboration features, driving a 25% increase in user engagement.
-- 📝 I regularly write articles on [CodeFetch Insights](https://codefetch-inshights-amit.vercel.app/)
+- 📝 I regularly write articles on [devamit.tech](https://devamit.tech/)

 - 💬 Ask me about **React, Next.js, JavaScript, C++, Data Structures, and Algorithms**